Angel Face (2018 film)

-Angel Face (Gueule d'ange) is a 2018 French drama film directed by Vanessa Filho, from a screenplay by Filho and Diastéme.
+Angel Face (Gueule d'ange) is a 2018 French drama film directed by Vanessa Filho in her feature directorial debut, from a screenplay by Filho and Diastéme.
 It stars Marion Cotillard, Ayline Aksoy-Etaix, Alban Lenoir, Amélie Daure and Stéphane Rideau.
 It had its world premiere at the 2018 Cannes Film Festival in May.
-It is scheduled to be released on 23 May 2018, by Mars Distribution.
+It was released theatrically in France by Mars Distribution on 23 May 2018.

 Plot

 Marlene is an erratic young mother from a working-class background who was left by her husband when she cheated on him during their wedding ceremony.
 Unemployed, she spends her days watching reality TV shows and getting drunk.
 Her only source of happiness and pride is Elli, her 8-year-old daughter, whom Marlene affectionately calls "Angel Face".
 But for the young girl, coping with her mother and her alcoholism is a daily struggle, which makes her mature early.